 2013 - The American Psychiatric Association recognizes autism as a spectrum.

-2020 - Stages Learning Materials releases “ARIS” the first ever comprehensive early autism curriculum making ABA therapy accessible for teachers and parents in helping their children learn language and behavioral skills!
+2020 - STAGES® Learning releases the ARIS® Academic Readiness Intervention System, the first-ever comprehensive early autism curriculum making ABA therapy accessible for teachers and parents to help their children learn language and behavioral skills!

 Some of your favorite celebrities and creators are on the autism spectrum.
-Here are five famous figures with autism- are you familiar with their work?
+Here are four famous figures with autism -- are you familiar with their work?

 - Satoshi Tajiri: Creator of “Pokémon” and video game designer.

 - Daryl Hannah: American actress best known for her roles in Steel Magnolias, Wall Street, The Little Rascals, Kill Bill, and more.